driessenslucas/RAG/readme.md

 ## Overview

-**Long RAG** is an advanced document question-answering system designed to leverage transformer models for processing and querying PDF documents.
+**RAG** is an advanced document question-answering system designed to leverage transformer models for processing and querying PDF documents.
 This project facilitates the ingestion of large volumes of text from PDFs, transforming them into a format suitable for effective querying.

 ## Features